CracktheDom/github-docs-example/README.md

-Here is a tutorial on using GitHub Flavored Markdown (GFM) [^1]:

 # GitHub Flavored Markdown Tutorial

 GFM is a version of Markdown supported across GitHub for simple text formatting.
-This guide will cover the basics.
+This guide will cover the basics.[^1]:

 ## Headings